Central California Map: Where is Central California and Why is it different?

 You may notice that I didn’t include the cities of Santa Barbara and Santa Cruz.
 They are nice places and worthy of a visit, but the “feeling” or culture of those places are, in my mind at least, sufficiently different from the rest of Central California as I’ve outlined it.

-The city of Santa Barbara is separated from "my" Central California by a range of mountains and has more in common culturally with Los Angeles than Santa Ynez, just over those hills to the north.
+The city of Santa Barbara is separated from “my” Central California by a range of mountains and has more in common culturally with Los Angeles than Santa Ynez, just over those hills to the north.
 Not bad or wrong, just different.
-If you came here looking for information on Santa Barbara here is a great site on that topic.

-Santa Cruz sits just on the other side of the bay from Monterey, but the "gravitational pull" of San Francisco is just strong enough there to influence this city.
+Santa Cruz sits just on the other side of the bay from Monterey, but the “gravitational pull” of San Francisco is just strong enough there to influence this city.
 Nice city, just different from the feeling of say Gilroy.
-Visit this site for great travel information on Santa Cruz and northern California.

 If you’ve been to Central California before, you already know it’s different from the rest of the state.
 You might not know why, exactly, it is that way, but just enjoy the wonderful ambience you find here.
 Or you might be curious why it is the way it is.
 If you are curious, you can read on for this guy’s attempt to explain it.